FDA-AI/FDAi/docs/community_directory/CONTRIBUTING.md

 - Regularly check your pull requests and issues for any feedback or required changes.

 ## Contact Information
-- For general inquiries or assistance, please reach out to the dFDA project maintainers at [contact@email.com].
+- For general inquiries or assistance, please reach out to the FDAi project maintainers at [contact@email.com].
 - For specific collaboration requests, use the contact information provided on the partner's Markdown page in the respective folder.

 ## Additional Guidelines